UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 </picture>
 <br/>

-*The figure shows the MAPE values of XenoVol ran with and without correction on the Continous-treatment dataset.* <br>
+*The figure shows the MAPE values of XenoVol ran with and without correction on the Continuous-treatment dataset.* <br>

 ### Figure 3C <br/>